 This rally will honor Juneteenth by continuing to push for social justice.
 Organizers hope to bring people together to unite for change, and hold federal, state, and local government accountable, to move policies and reform.

 5-8 pm @ Kelley Park, 6855 Fortino St., Apple Valley

 Organizers are inviting community members to celebrate the beauty of Black culture with music, entertainment, speakers, food, retail vendors, dancing, educational experiences, kid activities, and more.

 8 am @ George Floyd’s Memorial, 3759 Chicago Ave, Mpls.

-Lace-up your sneakers and run/walk/bike/ or whatever your preference for 8.46 miles in celebration of Juneteenth and in honor of George Floyd.
-The run will start and finish at 38th and Chicago Ave.,the cite of Floyd’s passing on Memorial Day.
+Lace up your sneakers and run/walk/bike/ or whatever your preference for 8.46 miles in celebration of Juneteenth and in honor of George Floyd.
+The run will start and finish at 38th and Chicago Ave., the site of Floyd’s passing on Memorial Day.

 11 am-1 pm @ 2001 Plymouth Ave.
 N., Mpls.

 If you’d like to avoid public gatherings, here’s an opportunity to get out and celebrate from a distance.
 Decorate your car and load up the family for this car parade in honor of Juneteenth.
 Click for route details.

 1-5 PM @ Cub Foods Broadway, 701 W Broadway Ave., Mpls.